Flooded Belfry: History

 When Joseph Stalin ordered the construction of the Uglich Dam in 1939 to form the Uglich Reservoir, the old parts of Kalyazin, including several medieval structures, were submerged under the reservoir's waters.
 This included the Saint Nicholas Monastery and Troitsky Makariev Monastery.

-The katholikon was dismantled, while the campanile was left, a landmark towering above the water.
+The katholikon was dismantled, while the belfry was left, a landmark towering above the water.

 Present day

 The campanile became the main destination of tourist interest in eastern Tver Oblast.
 The structure's islet was shored up underneath, and has a small pier for boats.

 Orthodox Christians hold a Divine Service in the belfry several times a year.